PEC-CSS/slowmokit/README.md

 ## ML kit in C++.

-header-only library which can be used for machine learning in C++.
+Header-only library which can be used for machine learning in C++.

 ### Installation guide